Trinket snake

-The common trinket snake (Coelognathus helena) is a nonvenomous constrictor species of colubrid snake native to south Central Asia.
+The trinket snake (Coelognathus helena), also known commonly as the common trinket snake, is a species of nonvenomous constricting snake in the family Colubridae.
+The species is native to southern Central Asia.

 Etymology

 The specific name of this snake, helena, is thought to be a reference to Helen of Troy, considered by many to be the epitome of female beauty and the most beautiful woman in the world.

 Geographic range

 C. helena is found in Sri Lanka, southern India, Pakistan (Shangla), Nepal, and Bangladesh.

 Its type locality is "India: Vishakhapatnam" (Daudin, 1803).